fastify/fastify/docs/Guides/Delay-Accepting-Requests.md

 provider (in this example we're simulating a 5 second delay) all our requests under the `/v1*` path (customer requests) will fail.
 Worse than that: they'll fail after we've reached out to our provider with an invalid key and got an error from them.
-That wasted time and resources, both from us and from our customers.
+That wasted time and resources for us and our customers.
 Depending on the kind of application we're running and on the request rate we're expecting this delay is not acceptable or, at least, very annoying.

 Of course, that could be simply mitigated by checking whether or not the `magicKey` has been set up before hitting the provider in the `/v1*` handler.
-Sure, but that would lead to bloat on the code.
+Sure, but that would lead to bloat in the code.
 And imagine we have dozens of different routes, with different controllers, that require that key.
-Should we repeatedly add that check in all of them?
+Should we repeatedly add that check to all of them?
 That's error-prone and there are more elegant solutions.

 What we'll do to improve this setup overall is create a